yingweiy/CarND_Project3_BehaviorCloning/writeup_report.md

 segments.
 In addition, I also drived a lap clockwise to generate some right turn data points.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+Click below to play the recorded video on YouTube:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/hXVuRX5KKYM/0.jpg)](https://youtu.be/hXVuRX5KKYM)